erfan-el/SLRO/README.md

 The [`Competency questions.md`](<Competency questions.md>) file lists a number of competency questions for DM practitioners and researchers.

+Checkout [Protégé Tutorial](<Protégé Tutorial.md>) for a quick tutorial on how to use Protégé to navigate the DM-KG and execute the compentency questions!

 The persistent URL (PURL) are as follows (currently pointing to the same artifact):
 - SLRO: [https://purl.archive.org/slro.owl](https://purl.archive.org/slro.owl)
 - SLRO-DM and DM-KG: [https://purl.archive.org/slr/decisionmining.owl](https://purl.archive.org/slr/decisionmining.owl)